 Need to set security options for one group of users different than another group (users vs. developers)?
 That's Cake!

-Check out this video to see how it's done:
+Find out more by signing up for an introductory webinar or check out this video to see how it's done:

 There's simply no way to manage Java the way your enterprise needs in a controlled way.

 The Department of Homeland Security recommends that you disable JAVA until a fix can be found.
 How will you do this (for Java or your other critical desktop applications?)
 With PolicyPak, this becomes super easy.
 See this video to see how it’s done (specifically for Java)

 How to Manage the security slider in Java 7: